jakejosh6751/Manufacturing-Downtime-Analysis-/README.md

   - Renamed "Attribute" to "Downtime Factor" and "Value" to "Downtime",  then adjusted data types accordingly.

 #### Data Modeling:
-Created relationships between tables in a snowflake schema, with two tables connected to a central table and a fourth table linked to one of the two, enabling accurate data integration and analysis.
+Created relationships between tables in a snowflake schema, with two tables ("Products", "Line downtime") connected to a central table ("Line productivity") and a fourth ("Downtime factors") table linked to one of the two ("Line downtime"), enabling accurate data integration and analysis.